ProstoChel/BetterJoy/bin/BetterJoy/Readme.txt

 -Optimized control
 -Fire screen counter changings (it keeps screen alive)

-210118 15
-Improved profile selecting, now you can reset puffs from screen edit mode+ Long fire.
-All counters (puffs, time) will be resetted, it not necessary to erase one of them.

 120118 4:39
 Okay, we can not 'load' current profile, but we can just exit from menu on one click